Moudoux/EMC/README.md

 Stacking on top of Forge
 -------------------

-EMC can be stacked on top of Forge to run EMC mods in conjunction with forge mods.
+EMC can be stacked on top of Forge to run EMC mods in conjunction with Forge mods.
 To build EMC for Forge simply run the gradle build task with the `-Pforgebuild="true"` argument.

 Making client mods with EMC
 -------------------